 #4: You should seat your parents/closest VIPs on the opposite side of the ceremony space from you.

-This is the only actual, true regret I have about our wedding (well, besides not asking my seamstress to change one tiny thing about my dress that you probably didn’t even notice, but that’s besides the fact 😂).
+This is the only actual, true regret I have about our wedding (well, besides not asking my seamstress to change one tiny thing about my dress that you definitely didn’t even notice, but that’s besides the fact 😂).

 Our ceremony space was small, and we only had room for four chairs in the first row.
 We immediately knew we wanted them filled by our parents.
 Naturally, I thought it would best to have my parents right next to me, and George’s next to him.
 I thought it would be easy to glance sideways/down at them during the ceremony from that position.